Kalimaha/serverless-guestbook/README.md

-# serverless-guestbook
+# Serverless Guestbook
-Define a working web-app, both front-end and back-end, with a single CloudFormation file.
+Define a fully-working web-app, both front-end and back-end, with a single CloudFormation file.